chroma-core/chroma/README.md

 ## Get involved

 Chroma is a rapidly developing project.
 We welcome PR contributors and ideas for how to improve the project.

 - [Join the conversation on Discord](https://discord.gg/MMeYNTmh3x) - `#contributing` channel
 - [Review the 🛣️ Roadmap and contribute your ideas](https://docs.trychroma.com/roadmap)
 - [Grab an issue and open a PR](https://github.com/chroma-core/chroma/issues) - [`Good first issue tag`](https://github.com/chroma-core/chroma/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
 - [Read our contributing guide](https://docs.trychroma.com/contributing)

-**Release Cadence**
-We currently release new tagged versions of the `pypi` and `npm` packages on Mondays.
+**Release Cadence:** We currently release new tagged versions of the `pypi` and `npm` packages on Mondays.
 Hotfixes go out at any time during the week.

 ## License